VertisanPRO/Nexus/README.md

 ## Installing

-1. Upload "custom" and the "modules" folder to your NamelessMC Root directory (public_html, html, htdocs)
+1. Upload "custom" and the folder to your NamelessMC Root directory (public_html, html, htdocs)
 2. Open StaffCP => Layout => Templates => Click on "Install" - Enable after you've installed it.
-3. Open StaffCP => Modules => Click on "Install" - Enable after you've installed it.
 You're done :)

 ## Contribution